alex-176/cpp_lib_updates/README.md

 Now ModuleA exports both `foo()` and `foo(int)`, but only `foo(int)` is exposed in the header.
 So after the next recompilation of ModuleB, it will start using `foo(int)`.

 ### 2. a new struct member and a function that takes it as an argument
 Inline namespaces come to rescue.

 [Inline namespaces](https://en.cppreference.com/w/cpp/language/namespace#Inline_namespaces) exist since c++11.
 They don't change the way the client code looks but change compiler-generated mangled names inside inline namespace (usually by adding a namespace name to the generated names). [example on godbolt](https://godbolt.org/z/WsGM5TKe5)

-The idea is to keep an old implementation inside an old inline namespace in a cpp file and a new implementation inside a new inline namespace.
-This way, old clients can resolve old names at runtime, and clients will use new names after recompilation.
+The idea is to place the old implementation within an old inline namespace in a `.cpp` file, and the new implementation within a new inline namespace.
+This allows old clients to resolve the old names at runtime, while clients that are recompiled will use the new names.

 include/A/api.hpp:
 ```cpp